 The Paris Marathon is one of the most popular marathons in Europe and a beautiful race through the city, passing world famous sights, such as the Champs Elysees, the Arc de Triomphe, the river banks, the Louvre, the Eiffel Tower.
 Sport Paris

 Close to 60 000 runners participate to this very scenic city marathon.
-It kicks off on the Champs Elysees, passes along the Louvre on its way to Bois de Vincennes, then along the banks of the Seine river, the Tour Eiffel and Bois de Boulogne up to the arrival on the fancy Avenue Foch.
+It kicks off on the Champs Elysees, passes along the Louvre on its way to Bois de Vincennes, then along the banks of the Seine river, the Eiffel Tower and Bois de Boulogne up to the arrival on the fancy Avenue Foch.

 The Paris Marathon is also called Schneider Electric Marathon.
 It is a great combination of sports and sightseeing that we warmly recommend if you are fit.